mliew21396/remote-work-u2/week-6/2-variable-scope/README.md

 @class_instance = 5
 local = 5
 ```
-Constant and global are similar, both have global scope, but constant will throw a warning if you try to change the value while the program is running.
+Constant and global variables are similar, both have global scope, but constant will throw a warning if you try to change the value while the program is running.

-**Class vs. instance variables**
+**Class vs. Instance variables**

 @@class variables are variables that exist over ALL INSTANCES of a class.